Engee documentation

 Details

-The value of the relative speed between tyre and ground at which the tyre regains traction.
-If this value is too low, there is no grip.
-If this value is too high, the speed of the tyre changes suddenly when it gains traction, which can lead to an unstable simulation.
-The parameters must be greater than zero.
+The value of the relative velocity between the tire and the ground at which the tire regains traction.
+If this value is too low, then there is no coupling.
+If this value is too high, the tire’s speed suddenly changes as it gains traction, which can lead to unstable simulation.
+The parameter must be greater than zero.

 Units